FREQUENTLY ASKED QUESTIONS

 What is the procedure for attaching the rain fly on a Gazelle Tent?

 You should always install your rain fly prior to popping up your roof hub.
-Simply insert the male end of the short rain fly poles into the female end of the roof hub poles, pop the roof and secure the bungeed hooks to the hubs and you’re done.
+Simply insert the male end of the short rain fly poles into the female end of the roof hub poles, always pop the roof prior to securing the bungeed hooks to the hubs and you’re done.
+(When taking down the tent, you must unhook the bungeed hooks from the hubs prior to popping the roof down to relieve tension and avoid damaging the rainfly poles.)

 How do your tents and gazebos hold up in the wind?

 Our parent company has used our unique hub design for over 15 years on our hunting blinds and ice fishing shelters; so, they are designed to withstand the elements.
-To secure our tents we recommend using the provided guy-lines and stakes to tie off to the hubs, this will set the walls against even the strongest winds.
+To secure our tents always use the provided guy-lines and stakes to tie off to the hubs, this will secure the walls.

 What is a footprint?